 Each tool on Fishtrack has its advantages and limitations.
 We need to use a combination of these tools to identify changes in the sea state, in order to find fish.
 The more tools utilized, the higher chance of locking into a hotspot.
-Once you understand the data sources' limitations you will be able to understand when & how to use them properly.

 "Latest SST" imagery is the most accurate sea temperature tool.
 When possible, use the latest imagery first, as it will be the most recent data available.
 But you may find that the Latest SST images are mostly blank, due to cloud cover...